Year 6 Bawdsey Manor Residential - May 2026

 Day 1

-We arrived safely after an uneventful, if not song-filled, coach journey!
+We arrived safely after an uneventful, if not rather loud, coach journey!

 Our activities were followed by dinner, which was most definitely a hit with the choices of chicken, fish fingers, pasta and chow mein all proving popular and resulting in many clear plates.
 Following dinner, we headed to our rooms where the challenge of making the beds awaited!
-After negotiating this challenge (some more successfully than others!), we headed off for our first evening activity which was campfire - this included lots of (very loud) singing and dancing which everyone enjoyed.
-Also, the toasted marshmallows were a great way to finish day one!
+After negotiating this challenge (some more successfully than others!), we headed off for our first evening activity which was Cluedo; during this we had to find different characters around the grounds and complete different challenges to solve the mystery!

 Everyone is really looking forward to our first full day tomorrow.